-TEXAS WESTERN COLLECE offers work leading to the degree of Master of Arts and Master of Education.
-Graduate Study is under the general supervision of the Graduate Council.
-The program carried by any student who has been admitted to the Graduate Division is under the administration of the Dean of the Graduate Division.
-Work of the individual student after admission will be directed by a professor in the major field.
+Texas Western College offers work leading to the degree of Master of Arts, Master of Science, and Master of Education.
+Graduate Study is under the general supervision of the Graduate Council; the program carried by any graduate student is under the administration of the Dean of the Graduate Division.
+Work of the individual student after admission to the Graduate Division will be directed by a professor in the major field.
 An average grade of at least B is required in all courses counted for graduate credit.
 A minimum of fifty per cent of the semester-hour requirements must be in graduate courses (3500 and above).
 Graduate courses are open to graduate students only, and have prerequisites of twelve semester hours of advanced courses in the particular field and a bachelor's degree.

-MAJORS: Education, English, History, and Spanish.
+MAJORS: Education, English, History, Physics, and Spanish.